City problem · Abu Dhabi

 Open question

 "The legal file gets you to the gate.
-The commercial layer is what the regulator reads to decide if you are a serious tenant of the jurisdiction."House reading on FSRA application substance
+The website, offer, proof, and follow-up is what the regulator lands with decide if you are a serious tenant of the jurisdiction."House view on FSRA application substance

 The gap is paid in time, capital, and reputational drift.